elekhMindaugas/elekhMindaugas/README.md

 ## Hi there 👋

-## Ex Head of Finance Division @ Lithuanian Ministry of National Defence, Finance and Budget Department, Data Analytics program Alumni @ Turing College
+## Ex Head of Finance Division @ Lithuanian Ministry of National Defence, Finance and Budget Department
+## Data Analytics program Alumni @ Turing College

 #### Check out some of my projects!